spryker/spryker-shop-core/Bundles/ShoppingListWidget/src/SprykerShop/Yves/ShoppingListWidget/Theme/default/components/molecules/form-data-injector/README.md

 # form-data-injector (molecule)

-Copies a form data to hidden form feilds on submit.
+Copies a form data to hidden form fields on submit.

 ## Code sample